TGAC/EI_scRNAseq_course/Tutorial1.md

 Click `Execute`.

 Three new history items will appear in the history panel.
-They will be grey at first and then turn yellow to say that the job is executing.
+They will be grey at first and then turn orange to say that the job is executing.
 When the job has executed successfully the history items will turn green.
 If they turn red, seek help.
 This step should take a few minutes to complete.

 Once finished, you will see three new history items (output datasets), sequentially numbered, all starting with something like `4: RNA STAR on data 3, data 2 and data 1:` .
 There should be a `log` file, a `splice junctions.bed` file and a `mapped.bam` file.